Law

 Key Takeaways

-- God counts His people by name, not as numbers but as individuals.
+• God counts His people not as numbers but by name.

-- Every person has a purpose in God’s mission, not by strength but by calling.
+• Every person has purpose in God’s organized plan.

 Counting the People with Purpose